Faculty Handbook - version 8/12

 1.1.3 UNC Faculty Assembly

 The Faculty Assembly is the elected body of representatives of the faculty of the seventeen campuses of the University of North Carolina.
-Its objectives are set forth in the Assembly's Charter.
+Its objectives are set forth in the Assembly's Overview.

 The Assembly is dedicated to upholding and exercising the principles of academic freedom, shared governance, tenure, and the faculty's primary responsibility for the university's curriculum.